web-infra-dev/awesome-rspack/README.md

 - [html-rspack-plugin](https://github.com/rspack-contrib/html-rspack-plugin): Generate files to serve your Rspack bundles.
 - [@aaroon/workbox-rspack-plugin](https://github.com/Clarkkkk/workbox-rspack-plugin): A plugin to use workbox in Rspack.

+You can also use most of the webpack plugins in Rspack or Rsbuild, such as:

+- [case-sensitive-paths-webpack-plugin](https://github.com/Urthen/case-sensitive-paths-webpack-plugin): Enforces case sensitive paths of all required modules.
+- [clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin): Remove your build folder before building.
+- [compression-webpack-plugin](https://github.com/webpack-contrib/compression-webpack-plugin): Prepare compressed versions of assets to serve them with Content-Encoding.
+- [css-minimizer-webpack-plugin](https://github.com/webpack-contrib/css-minimizer-webpack-plugin): Uses cssnano to optimize and minify your CSS.
+- [eslint-webpack-plugin](https://github.com/webpack-contrib/eslint-webpack-plugin): Uses eslint to find and fix problems in your JavaScript code.
+- [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin): Runs TypeScript type checker on a separate process.
+- [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin): Simplifies creation of HTML files to serve your bundles.
+- [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer): Visualize size of webpack output files with an interactive zoomable treemap.
+- [@vanilla-extract/webpack-plugin](https://github.com/vanilla-extract-css/vanilla-extract): Integrating vanilla-extract with webpack / Rspack.
+- [@sentry/webpack-plugin](https://github.com/getsentry/sentry-javascript-bundler-plugins): Provides source map and release management support for Sentry.

 You can also use most of the [unplugin](https://github.com/unplugin) in Rspack or Rsbuild, such as:

 - [unplugin-vue-components](https://github.com/unplugin/unplugin-vue-components): On-demand components auto importing for Vue.